jsverify/jsverify/README.md

     Transform `arbitrary a` into `arbitrary b`.
 For example:

-    `g` should be a [right inverse](http://en.wikipedia.org/wiki/Surjective_function#Surjections_as_right_invertible_functions) of `f`, but doesn't need to be complete inverse. i.e. i.e. `f` doesn't need to be invertible, only surjective.
+    `g` should be a [right inverse](http://en.wikipedia.org/wiki/Surjective_function#Surjections_as_right_invertible_functions) of `f`, but doesn't need to be complete inverse. i.e. `f` doesn't need to be invertible, only surjective.

     ```js
     var positiveIntegersArb = nat.smap(